 I was able to easily record myself and stop recording with just one push on a button on the remote.
 Worked all the time and comes in really handy.
 It’d have been very annoying if I had to get to the cam all the time just to stop or start it again.
 Great feature!

 The Battery Life is pretty amazing with the Veho Muvi.
 The battery also seems not do get worse that much after some time.
 I’m using it for months now and I still get around 4 hours of recording time out of it.
+This is important since it is more than enough to record you warming up and a whole match.

-How to record?
+How to Record Yourself?

 There are different ways you can record your Tennis.
 It depends on what you want to do with it.
 If you want to see your technique, contact point or simple want to know why you miss a lot of shots, the best way is to place the camera one foot next to the baseline.
 When placing it there you can for example analyze the point of contact – as seen above in the video where I hit my forehand.
 I suggest a tripod to have the camera at a height of a few feet and not laying on the ground.
 This GoPro 3-Way Grip on Amazon can stand on its own (and much more).